GSP

 The M_Vector and M_Matrix(3) interfaces implement linear algebra operations on (real or complex valued) n dimensional vectors, and m by n matrices.
 Optimized interfaces are provided for fixed-dimensional types (which have entries directly accessible as x, y, z and w).
 Arbitrary-dimensional types may or may not use fixed arrays in memory.
 For example, the "sparse" backend uses a sparse matrix representation, and the "db" backend stores vector entries in a database.

 Backends can be selected at run-time, or Agar-Math can be compiled to provide inline expansions of all operations of a specific backend.
 Vector extensions (such as SSE and AltiVec) are used by default, if a runtime cpuinfo check determines that they are available (the build remains compatible with non-vector platforms, at the cost of extra function calls).
-For best performance on vector-capable platforms, all M_Vector operations may be expanded inline for the target platform (using the Agar build options "--with-sse-inline" and "--with-altivec-inline").
+For best performance, Agar should be compiled with "--with-sse=inline", or "--with-altivec=inline".

 The following routines operate on dynamically-allocated vectors in R^n.
 Unlike M_Matrix (which might use different memory representations), vector entries are always directly accessible through the v array.
 The M_Vector structure is defined as: